Skip to content

 Network Permissions

-Control network access for AI engines using the top-level network field.
-Network permissions provide fine-grained control over which domains and services your agentic workflows can access during execution.
+Control network access for AI engines using the top-level network field to specify which domains and services your agentic workflows can access during execution.

-Note: Network permissions are currently only supported by the Claude engine.
+Note: Network permissions are currently supported by the Claude engine and the Copilot engine (when using the firewall feature).

-If no network: permission is specified, it defaults to network: defaults which uses a curated allow-list of common development and package manager domains for basic infrastructure needs.
+If no network: permission is specified, it defaults to network: defaults which allows access to basic infrastructure domains (certificates, JSON schema, Ubuntu, common package mirrors, Microsoft sources).

 engine: